 Page layout on this site

-Much of the typewritten text content on the pages of this site is justified which, while producing a nicely balanced layout, results in occasional uneven white spacing between words.
+Much of the typewritten text content on the pages of this site is justified which results in occasional uneven white spacing between words.

 LacusCurtius: Into the Roman World